tankangliang/tp/docs/UserGuide.md

 Format: `country filter c/COUNTRY_CODE`

-* COUNTRY_CODE is a 2-letter country code that follows the ISO3166 specification.
-[List](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) of country codes.

 Examples:

-* `country filter c/SG` Filters by contacts in Singapore.
+* Command: `country filter c/SG`

+    Filters by contacts in Singapore.

-* `country filter c/RU` Filters by contacts in Russia.
+* Command: `country filter c/RU`

+    Filters by contacts in Russia.

 ### Viewing notes for a country: `country note view`

-Views the list of country notes from the Country which corresponds to the given country code.
+Views the list of country notes from the country specified by the country code.
 If no country code is given, all country notes in TBM will be shown.

 Format: `country note view [c/COUNTRY_CODE]`

-* COUNTRY_CODE is a 2-letter country code that follows the ISO3166 specification.
-[List of country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

 Examples:

-* `country note view`
+* Command: `country note view`

+    All country notes in TBM will be displayed.

-* `country note view c/SG`
+* Command: `country note view c/SG`

+    Only country notes for Singapore will be displayed.

-* `country note view c/IN`
+* Command: `country note view c/IN`

+    Only country notes for India will be displayed.

 ### Adding notes for a country: `country note add`

 Adds a note that is associated with a specific country.

 Format: `country note add c/COUNTRY_CODE nt/NOTE_STRING [t/TAG]...`

-* COUNTRY_CODE is a 2-letter country code that follows the ISO3166 specification.
-[List of country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

 Examples:

-* `country note add c/SG nt/has one of the lowest coporate taxes in the world t/tax`
+* Command: `country note add c/SG nt/has one of the lowest corporate taxes in the world t/tax`

+    Adds a **note** with a **tag** for Singapore.

-* `country note add c/CN nt/building good relations (guanxi) is important when conducting business here t/intercultural`
+* Command: `country note add c/CN nt/building good relations (guanxi) is important when conducting business here t/intercultural`

+    Adds a **note** with a **tag** for China.

-* `country note add c/IN nt/is world's fastest growing economy`
+* Command: `country note add c/IN nt/is world's fastest growing economy`

+    Adds a **note** for India.

 ### Editing notes for a country: `country note edit`

-Edits a note that is associated with a specific country at the given index in the last viewed country note list panel.
+Edits a note that is associated with a specific country at the given index based on the current view of the list panel displaying country notes.
+Supplying tags to the command will add the tags onto the current existing tags for that note.

 The country note list panel can be viewed using the command `country note view`.